Luke-Poeppel/decitala/docsrc/index.rst

    >>> query["factor"]
    1.0

-The ``hash_table`` module subclasses ``hash_table.FragmentHashTable`` with the included datasets.
-These objects are pre-loaded and can be created by calling the classes ``GreekFootHashTable()`` or ``DecitalaHashTable()``, as below.
-Normally, this package is used to find paths of rhythms through a given composition.
-If we're interested in finding the "best" path of Greek metrics through a given part (as calculated by dynamic programming algorithms), we simply use the following:
+The ``hash_table`` module also subclasses ``hash_table.FragmentHashTable`` with the included datasets.
+These objects are pre-loaded and can be created by calling, for instance, ``GreekFootHashTable()`` or ``DecitalaHashTable()`` (see the module for more options and information).
+Normally, this package is used to find 'paths' of rhythms through a given composition.
+If we're interested in finding the "best" path of Greek metrics through a given part (as calculated by dynamic programming algorithms), we could use the following:

    >>> composition = "/Users/lukepoeppel/decitala/tests/static/Shuffled_Transcription_1.xml"
    >>> from decitala.search import path_finder